 Children are assessed and grouped according to their phonic knowledge by the Phonics Manager.
 Children are then re-assessed every six to eight weeks.
 Ongoing assessment means that groups can be adjusted to ensure the best possible progress for each child.
 Each child reads books that best matches their phonic knowledge.
 Assessment quickly identifies any child who is falling behind the programme's pace so that targeted support can be given immediately.
-One to one tuition is given by trained teaching assistants and teachers.

-Children in Reception, Year One and Year Two are split into four groups per year group (children generally stay in own year groups) and have a daily Read Write Inc. lesson.
-Children usually work through the scheme by the end of the first term in Year Two.
-Children then move onto reading and comprehension groups and RWI Spelling.
+Children in Reception and Year One are split into four groups per year group (children usually stay in own year groups) and have a daily RWI phonics lesson.
+Children usually work through the scheme by the end of Year One or at the end of the first term in Year Two.
+Children then move onto reading and comprehension groups which take place three times per week.

 We value support in reading from our parents.
 Reading books are sent home when children are beginning to blend and are closely matched to children's developing phonic knowledge.
-Children follow the RWI scheme and take home matched RWI story books and book bag books.
-Children then move on to carefully selected book banded books.
+Children begin by following the RWI scheme and then move on to book banded books.
 We ask that children read for 10-15 minutes each day.
-Our reading books are changed every Friday.
-Library books are changed every Monday.
+RWI phonic books are changed weekly and book banded books can be changed daily.